 Eating disorders are horrendous things.
-They normally start as a way of helping you to cope with something else that is going on, such as anxiety or low self-esteem, but they can quickly spiral into something that is dominating every minute of your life.
+They normally start as a way of helping you to cope with something else that is going on, such as anxiety, low self-esteem, or coping with trauma, but they can quickly spiral into something that is dominating every minute of your life.

 One thing that is important to remember is that eating disorders serve a purpose.
 There is some benefit that the eating disorder is providing you with.
 Because of this, it is entirely normal for you to be unsure if you want to change your relationship with food.
 You may experience this as a bit of a tug-o'-war in your mind.
 One part of you is saying "yes, change!" the other is saying "no, I want to continue as I am!"
 I want to reassure you that I both expect this, and will support you in making the decision that is right for you.
 I will never try to force you into changing your relationship with food before you are ready.

 This is a list of eating disorders that I currently work with:

 - Avoidant / Restrictive Food Intake Disorder (ARFID)

 - Other Specified Feeding or Eating Disorder (OSFED)

 Please remember that you do not need to have a diagnosis to work with me - most of my clients do not have a formal diagnosis from a doctor.
 Nor do you have to be significantly underweight or overweight.
 Being over or underweight can be an indication that you have an eating disorder, but I am less interested in weight than what is happening for you psychologically and emotionally.
 My primary aim is to help you feel happier about yourself and to have a happier life.

 All of my clients have a different counselling experience with me because all of my clients are unique individuals in unique situations.
 I work closely with clients to work in a way that suits them and addresses the issues that they want to address in a way and order which make success more likely.

 This applies to you, too.
 Together, we will develop a plan for your counselling so that we both know what we're working on and how we're working on it.